jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

     T   D
 ```

-You know, it is like one of those Apple, Apple keynotes.
+It is like one of those Apple keynotes.

 So TBD.